WindMillCode/Judima-Framework/README.md

     * you can use a function to provide a custom result if desired
 * latch.zChildren[].group is an array that indicates to the display to encompass all zChidren with latch.display.name included in that group, not your typical group you can say the display elemne is the group itself
 * you can make displays for display, but since its a ratio just try to compute dimension results from the static zChildrem display on display is a performance issue
+* also says if you want the end developer to pass data calucationg the final result with a function, we cant directly pass it so we use the metadata object, passed as metadata prop in the devObj argument, and indirectly use developer custoization with the latchUtility functions or any function you would like
 ```ts
 			{
 				"key": "heading",